-Within the Magic Eden NFT marketplace, you can find four primary sections—New collections, popular collections, drop calendar, and auctions.
-While the first features the latest NFT collections to drop on the platform, the second shows the hottest and most trending collections.
+Within the Magic Eden NFT marketplace, you can find three primary sections—Popular collections, Drop calendar, and Watchlist.
+While the first features the hottest and most trending collections, the second gives you the run down on upcoming mints.

-Within the ‘Popular Collections’ section, you can filter collections based on the 24-hour, seven days, or 30 days trading volume.
+Within the ‘Popular Collections’ section, you can filter collections based on the past 1 hour, 6 hours, 24 hours, 7 days, or 30 days of trading volume.

 Within each collection, there are separate tabs to see any live auctions, the recent market activity, and the analytics of the collection.
 The analytics, especially, is a useful tool as it helps get you up to date with everything from recent trades to top holders.